Department of Land Resources and Environmental Sciences

 334 Leon Johnson Hall

 406-994-7060 Email: firstname.lastname@example.org

 Students seeking admission to graduate status in the Department of Land Resources and Environmental Sciences must hold a B.S. or M.S. degree, have a record of high scholarship in areas closely related to land resources and environmental sciences and show significant promise for success in a graduate program.
 They are expected to present evidence of college level training and mastery in biology, chemistry and mathematics sufficient to provide a good background for further study at the advanced level.
 Students with deficiencies may be required to take background courses to make up these deficiencies before or after being approved for acceptance.
 All applications are evaluated by a departmental review committee and the Department Head for final recommendation to The Graduate School.
 Successful applicants are accepted into both the Department and The Graduate School.
-A GPA of 3.0 for the last two years, three letters of recommendation and a letter of application (personal statement) describing the applicant’s research interests and career goals in pursuing graduate training are minimum requirements for acceptance to the LRES graduate program.
+A GPA of 3.0 for the last two years, three letters of recommendation (must be from persons other than the potential advior or committee members) and a letter of application (personal statement) describing the applicant’s research interests and career goals in pursuing graduate training are minimum requirements for acceptance to the LRES graduate program.

 An appropriate faculty mentor must agree to serve as the student's major adviser as a condition of admission.